 The City adopts an annual appropriated budget for the General Fund and the special revenue funds.
-A budgetary comparison schedule is provided for each of the funds to demonstrate compliance with the FY 2021-22 budget.
+A budgetary comparison statement has been provided for each of the funds to demonstrate compliance with the FY 2020-21 Budget.

 Management's discussion and analysis continues on the following page beginning with a comparative table summarizing net position.